Advance utility relocation work

 There will be impacts during construction, including temporary closures of alleys, streets, sidewalks and parking and station closures.
 There will also be noise, dust and truck traffic.

 During construction, we will coordinate closely with Walsh-Fluor to mitigate impacts of construction on local residents and their daily lives and ensure access to services including garbage pickup and parking.

 Will we lose access to our alley and our garage/covered parking area and, if so, how long?

-Alley closures will be required for the project.
-Short duration, partial alley closures will occur for utility relocation in 2018 through mid-2019, with longer duration closures required beginning late 2019 during the station and track reconstruction work.
+Alley closures will be required for the project, including closures with long durations.
 Advance notification will be provided to affected residents and businesses.

 Walsh-Fluor will be responsible for providing alternative parking when an alley is closed.
-Further information will be provided when available to the affected communities.
+Advance notification will be provided to residents as well as alternative parking information.

 Is there a timeline for when the work will happen?